Sustainability

 Our policy

 The Toyo Tire Group practices the principles of Japan’s Corporate Governance Code in an appropriate fashion to ensure effective corporate governance.
 We seek to ensure the rights and equal treatment of shareholders and to appropriately cooperate and engage in dialogue with our other stakeholders.
 We strive to make appropriate information disclosure and ensure transparency to help achieve those aims.
+The Board of Directors is accountable to the Company’s shareholders and, as such, strives to appropriately execute its roles and responsibilities in order to enhance profitability and capital efficiency and, by extension, achieve the Company’s sustainable growth and increase corporate value over the medium to long term.

 We practice the ideals set forth in our Company Philosophy, Mission, Vision, and Fundamental Values, which together make up our philosophy framework.
 In order to meet the expectations of our stakeholders and improve our corporate value, we seek to ensure management transparency and efficiency, work to maintain and build appropriate management systems, and endeavor to further strengthen our corporate governance, internal control systems, and compliance.